Welcome to the English language 2.0. It fucking sucks.

-So what’s that shit called?
-It is Short Message Service (SMS) – a crude dialect that bastardizes letters and numbers to generate ultra-abridged “words.”
+This is a crude dialect that bastardizes letters and numbers to generate ultra-abridged “words.”
 In its most simple form, one would take “text” and truncate it to a less appealing “txt,” which apparently saves time.
 Vowels are overrated anyway, right?

-The goal of SMS language is to use as few characters as possible to communicate a comprehensible message.
+The goal of this new SMS language is to use as few characters as possible to communicate a comprehensible message.
 It doesn’t obey or follow standard grammar, punctuation or spelling.
 It’s no-holds-barred.
-It sucks.
+It’s annoying as hell.

 At times, I’ll look at a perfectly constructed sentence and become lost in a paralysis of nostalgic longing.
 I think, that’s what the English language is supposed to be: A mesmerizing ballet of words laced together with grammar, capitalization and (God forbid) punctuation!
 Not a mess of inarticulate short forms in 140 characters or less.

 Some argue we have cleaned up the English language.
 Stripped away the unnecessary layers and created a more modern means of communication.
-Smart people will always disagree.
+I disagree.